WillyWinkel/nix-windows/README.md

 ## Notes

 - The setup is user-agnostic and contains no sensitive data.
-- After installation, you can customize your Home Manager config in `home.nix`.
+- After installation, you can customize your Home Manager config in `~/nix-windows/home.nix`.